 The exception to this is thin plastic tape, which is usually immune to this sort of failure, if installed with sufficient tension.

-Whether you start from the middle or from the ends, make sure to go in the same direction on both sides.
-I generally start from the underside of the bar, with the tape feeding outwards.
+Whether you start from the middle or from the ends, make sure to start in the same way on both sides.
+Sheldon generally started from the underside of the bar with the tape feeding outwards.
 You can do it the other way too, but make sure you follow the same pattern on both sides if you want the job to look professional.

-I usually use traditional cloth tape for this purporse, a strip running along the top/rear of the bar around the corners.
-This enhances the tape's traction, since, and adds a little bit of extra padding where it can do the most good as well.
+I usually use traditional cloth handlebar tape for this purpose, a strip running along the top/rear of the bar around the corners.
+This enhances the tape's traction, and adds a little bit of extra padding where it can do the most good as well.

 Good tension keeps the tape from slipping, and also reduces the tendency of the tape to wrinkle where it goes around the bent parts of the handlebar.